crayoncrayon2003/sample_FIWARE/sample7_OrionAndCKAN/sample1/README.md

 Password            : test1234

 ## Create organizations
-1. Click "organizations"
+1. Click on "organizations" at the Top of screen.
+   "organizations" is in the next two locations.
+   * Top of screen
+   * Center of screen
-2. Click "Add organizations"
+2. Click on "Add organizations"
 3. Input following
 Name        : sample-organizations
 Description : (blank)